riclolsen/json-scada/src/lib60870.netcore/iec104client/README.md

 ## Configure tags for update

-Each tag to be update on a connection must have a protocol source set.
+Each tag to be update on a connection must have a protocol source set configured.
-Only one connection can update a tag.
+Only one source connection can update a tag.

 Select a tag for a update on a connection as below.